logicalclocks/hops-docs/docs/user_guide/hopsfs.rst

 --------------
 NameNode cache configuration parameters are

-* **dfs.resolvingcache.enabled**
+* **dfs.resolvingcache.enabled** (true/false)
-	Enables/Disables the cache for the NameNode.
+	Enable/Disables the cache for the NameNode.

 * **dfs.resolvingcache.type**
-Each NameNode caches the inodes metadata in a local cache for quick file path resolution.
-We support different implementations for the cache; INodeMemcache, PathMemcache, OptimalMemcache and InMemory.
+Each NameNode caches the inodes metadata in a local cache for quick path resolution.
+We support different implementations for the cache i.e. INodeMemcache, PathMemcache, OptimalMemcache and InMemory.

 1. **INodeMemcache** stores individual inodes in Memcached.
-2. **PathMemcache** is a course grain cache where entire file path (key) along with its associated inodes objects are stored in the Memcached
+2. **PathMemcache** is a course grain cache where entire file path (key) along with its associated inodes objects are stored in the Memcached.
-3. **OptimalMemcache** 	is combination of INodeMemcache and PathMemcache.
+3. **OptimalMemcache** 	combines INodeMemcache and PathMemcache.
-4. **InMemory** Same as INodeMemcache, but instead of using Memcached, it uses a LRU ConcurrentLinkedHashMap.
-We recommend **InMemory** cache as it gives higher throughput.
+4. **InMemory** Same as INodeMemcache but instead of using Memcached it uses a LRU ConcurrentLinkedHashMap.
+We recommend **InMemory** cache as it yields higher throughput.

 For INodeMemcache/PathMemcache/OptimalMemcache following configurations parameters must be set.